 Patients who are to self-administer Sumavel Dosepro in medically unsupervised situations should receive instruction on the proper use of Sumavel Dosepro from the physician or healthcare professional prior to administering for the first time.

-Patients should be made aware that they will hear a click and feel a burst of air and a sensation will be felt at the time the dose is delivered.
-Patients should be advised not to use a device if the tip of the device is tilted or broken off upon removal from packaging.
+Advise patients that they will hear a click and feel a burst of air.
+Inform the patients that they will feel the dose being delivered.
+Instruct patients not to use a device if the tip of the device is tilted or broken off upon removal from packaging [see Instructions for Use].

 Choosing Administration Sites